 Each member of the Supervisory Board takes part in the LLL and meets the requirements for lifelong learning.
-The effectiveness of the LLL is part of the annual assessment of its own performance by the Supervisory Board.
+The Supervisory Board carries out an annual assessment of its own performance, its composition and effectiveness, as well as the effectiveness of the LLL programme.